Bachelor of Arts - History: Program Goals

 - Promote critical thinking skills: encourage students to acquire the ability to synthesize and analyze disparate forms of information.

-- Provide students with basic and advanced research skills, including fluency with relevent print and virtual bibliographic and research guides.
+- Provide students with basic and advanced research skills, including fluency with relevant print and virtual bibliographic and research guides.

 - Encourage multiculturalism: many of our courses contain units that stress issues of diversity, including race, gender, class, sexual orientation, and ethnicity.